 Whether lossless or not, the audio quality produced by Samsung’s earbuds is staggering.
 The internal drivers, including a tweeter and a woofer, have all audio frequencies covered.
 Whatever you’re doing, wherever you are, the Buds2 Pro will put a bounce in your step.

-Our review: "The physical style of the headphones and the additional features that Sony packed into these headphones is excellent.
+William Austin-Lobley tested them and said this: "The physical style of the headphones and the additional features that Sony packed into these headphones is excellent.
 But given that headphones deliver audio, these are only part of the equation.
 If the sound isn’t good, the headphones aren’t worth jack.
 Gladly, this isn’t the case.
 The sound quality the XM5 produces is excellent – no doubt thanks to the high-resolution audio decoding found onboard - and without wires, handily (note that you'll need a service that provides hi-res streaming to get the most from this tech)."
-Tried and tested by William Lobley, Digital Editor

 Read our full Samsung Galaxy Buds2 Pro review.